Osvetamp4/Huffman-Compressor/README.md

 # Huffman-Compressor
 It utilizes huffman encoding to compress a .txt file into a smaller binary file.
 Current capabilities are limited to only .txt files for now.

+How to use:

+Run the file in your terminal.
+Have a .txt file in the same directory as huffman.py.

+Follow the instructions laid out by the response.
+Any files you want to encode or decode must be have their full name case-sensitive filename typed out excluding the .txt or .bin extension.